 Our operations and the operations of Enable are subject to stringent and complex laws and regulations pertaining to the environment.
-As an owner or operator of natural gas distribution systems, and the facilities that support these systems, we must comply with these laws and regulations at the federal, state and local levels.
+As an owner or operator of natural gas pipelines, distribution systems and storage, and the facilities that support these systems, we must comply with these laws and regulations at the federal, state and local levels.
 These laws and regulations can restrict or impact our business activities in many ways, such as: